BiTaksi/node-async/README.md

 wrap it instead of fork it to let the development of both parts be more independent.
 So I don't need to update this library to get bugfixes of the core.

+The changes to the core async are:
+- added once... methods
+- added mapOf... methods

 It is one of the modules of the [Alinex Universe](http://alinex.github.io/node-alinex) following the code standards defined there.